dassarthak18/ArtixOpenRC-Hyprland/README.md

 ## Configuring Alacritty

 Now we configure [Alacritty](https://alacritty.org/), which - as per the latest update - requires us to write TOML files instead of YML.
-FIrst, we install the font dependencies:
+First, we install the font dependencies:

 ```bash script
 sudo pacman -S ttf-jetbrains-mono-nerd